 The Office of Accessibility Services (OAS) is dedicated to enhancing the educational opportunities for students with temporary and permanent disabilities at West Virginia University (WVU) and all of its campuses.
-To ensure access to University programs, accessibility specialist work individually with students to help them achieve academic success.
-A specialist for the Potomac State College Campus is located on the Ground Floor of the Mary F. Shipper Library.
+To ensure access to University programs, accessibility specialists work individually with students to help them achieve academic success.